Jon Berti Player Props: Marlins vs. Cubs

-Jon Berti -- with a slugging percentage of .414 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins versus the Chicago Cubs, with Justin Steele on the hill, on April 30 at 12:05 PM ET.
+Jon Berti and his .471 on-base percentage over his past 10 games (141 points higher than his season-long percentage), will be in action for the Miami Marlins against the Chicago Cubs and Drew Smyly on May 6 at 2:20 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Cubs.
+He had two hits (going 2-for-4) in his most recent game against the Cubs.

 Jon Berti Game Info & Props vs. the Cubs